Are you concerned about how Aruba is handling the current global coronavirus pandemic threat?

 Ongoing Concern about COVID-19

 There is an ongoing concern among travelers about the spread of the coronavirus throughout the world and how destination countries are handling the coronavirus threat; especially since January 30, 2020 when the World Health Organization (WHO) has proclaimed the novel virus COVID-19 as a Public Health Emergency of International Concern (PHEIC).
 And on March 11, 2020, the WHO finally made the assessment that “COVID-19 can be characterized as a Pandemic” 1.
-Practically all countries of the world have undergone or are undergoing varying tough experiences related to this unprecedented pandemic; but even though Aruba is no exception herein, after having eradicated the virus locally in less than 2 months, Aruba can certainly be considered as one of the luckier few.
+Practically all countries of the world have undergone or are undergoing varying tough experiences related to this unprecedented pandemic; but even though Aruba is no exception herein, after having eradicated the virus locally in less than 2 months and thereafter till today maintained the virus relatively well under control, Aruba can certainly be considered as one of the luckier few.

 Public service by Prestige